• 0161 696 6178

 Construction dispute lawyers Liverpool

 If you are involved in a construction project in Liverpool, disputes can arise unexpectedly, putting your project timeline and costs at risk.
-At Stephensons our dedicated team of construction dispute lawyers in Liverpool provide expert guidance and effective resolutions to help you navigate complex construction disputes.
+At Stephensons our dedicated team of construction dispute lawyers provide expert guidance and effective resolutions to help you navigate complex construction disputes.

 Whether disputes involve contractors, subcontractors, developers, or architects, our solicitors are highly experienced in representing clients through mediation, adjudication, arbitration, and litigation, consistently aiming to achieve favourable outcomes while minimising disruption to your business operations and personal affairs.